 The Bachelor of Science in Computer Science (BS-CS) program prepares students for careers as systems programmers in a scientific and/or engineering environment and for further graduate work in computer science.
 Mathematics and engineering courses supplement a strong core of computer science courses, enabling students to design and implement software that requires complicated computations, data structures, and interfaces.

-work efficiently and effectively in a team environment to develop support tools and systems to satisfy stated requirements.
+- Work efficiently and effectively in a team environment to develop appropriate computer-based systems to satisfy stated requirements.

-be able to address complex computational problems using appropriate models, techniques and abstractions.
+- Solve complex computational problems using appropriate models, techniques, and abstractions.

-learn new trends and technology and adapt to new systems and software environments.
+- Learn new trends and technology and willingly adapt to new systems and software environments.

 In support of the program educational objectives above, the curriculum of the Computer Science Program is designed to enable students to attain the following outcomes: